-Hence, Sales and Marketing are in the frontier to administer automation efforts.
+Hence, sales and marketing are at the frontier of administering automation efforts.
 You should think about it if the company undergoes one or several of the following:

-- a substantial and firmly growing flow of leads
+- The substantial and firmly growing flow of leads

-- the need for detailed customers’ journeys and Buyer personas emerged
+- The need for detailed customer journeys and Buyer personas emerged

-- you plan to perform a cross-channel leads’ nurturing
+- You plan to perform cross-channel lead nurturing.

-- you plan to scale business – either horizontally or vertically.
+- You plan to scale the business – either horizontally or vertically.

-Remember, that marketing automation isn’t a guarantee of success.
+Remember that marketing automation isn’t a guarantee of success.
 It’s a somewhat desirable environment to boost efficiency metrics.
-Consider these ideas were to adopt automation:
+Consider these ideas to adopt automation:

-- creating personalized or dynamic ads’ content, including visuals
+- Creating personalized or dynamic ad content, including visuals

 - A\B tests

 In most cases, the automation leads to scaling and vice versa.
-In order to scale successfully, an in-depth relation between actions and results is required.
+To scale successfully, an in-depth relationship between actions and results is required.
 In other words, to control marketing automation, you require benchmarks.

 But it’s not that simple.
-In fact, 50% of experts say that measuring automation performance is the biggest challenge of the entire process.
-A rescuing idea is to track 3 groups of metrics:
+50% of experts say that measuring automation performance is the biggest challenge of the entire process.
+The rescuing idea is to track 3 groups of metrics:

-These are “number of…”, such as the number of emails sent, ads’ impressions, filled-in contact forms, etc.
+These are “number of…” such as emails sent, ads’ impressions, filled-in contact forms, etc.

 Do your efforts change leads’ reactions?
-Use click-through and open rates, as well as “cost-per-…” metrics to track behavioral efficiency.
+Use click-through, open rates, and “cost-per-…” metrics to track behavioral efficiency.

 How adequately do your efforts align with the audience’s readiness to respond to them?
-To measure customers’ engagement use multidimensional relative metrics.
-For example, the number of purchased subscriptions to the number of registered App users – for a given period of time.
+To measure customers’ engagement, use multidimensional relative metrics.
+For example, the number of purchased subscriptions to the number of registered App users – for a given period.

 Marketing is not just about creativity, ideation, brainstorming, and conceptualization.
-To come up with a positive ROI from automation expenses, research and development shall follow every stage of the process.
-In developed economies, like the UK, companies can even apply for tax relief on their Digital Marketing R&D activities.
+Research and development shall follow every stage of the process to generate a positive ROI from automation expenses.
+Companies in developed economies like the UK can even apply for tax relief on their Digital Marketing R&D activities.
 These usually include:

-Automation provides endless opportunities to enhance marketing development, with no doubt.
+Automation provides endless opportunities to enhance marketing development, without a doubt.

-Automated leads’ nurturing is the major part of entire inbound campaign efforts.
+Automated leads’ nurturing is a major part of all inbound campaign efforts.
 Studies show that 77% of buyers want to consume distinct content – at different stages of their purchasing journey.
 35-50% of sales are obtained by vendors who were the first to respond to requests.
-Thus, the ability to respond quickly and with relevant content are keys to accelerating sales.
+Thus, responding quickly and with relevant content is key to accelerating sales.
 The right software, a few settings – and your lead nurturing will advance to the very next level: